mongodb/specifications/source/command-monitoring/command-monitoring.rst

 *2. Why are commands with* ``{ ok: 1 }`` *treated as successful and* ``{ ok: 0 }`` *as failed?*

-The specification is consistent with what the server deems as a successful or failed command and is a contract that the monitoring reports this as so.
+The specification is consistent with what the server deems as a successful or failed command and reports this as so.
 This also allows for server changes around this behaviour in the future to require no change in the drivers to continue to be compliant.

 ---